httpwg/wg-materials/ietf116/minutes.md

 Justin: One last point, if you do go down the road of defining something, there is an IANA registry for hash algorithms, which is buried and which I discovered independently for a different draft.
 It says SHA-256 means this very specific thing in this section of this RFC.

-Alex Chernyakhovsky: I understand why assymetric key signatures.
+Alex Chernyakhovsky: I understand why asymmetric key signatures.
 I'm confused why there's a HMAC.
 Wondering if there is a specific use-case or can we kill the feature and simplify our problem?

 David: Feedback from Ben S. asking why we don't add HMAC, someone might need it.